-3.3 Condition 4 of planning application P/20/0409 states:-
+3.3 Condition 15 of planning application P/20/0406 states:-

-"Within 12 months of the end of the period of consent (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from site and the land restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Condition 5.
-For the purposes of this condition 'restored' means the removal of all wind turbines, turbine pads, initial layers of foundation and all buildings and ancillary development.
-Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the planning authority, shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy to identify any elements to be retained on site or requiring alternative reinstatement."
+"Within 12 months of the end of the period of this consent as specified in condition 1 above, (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from the site and the land shall be restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Conditions 16 and 17.
+For the purposes of this condition "restored" means the removal of all wind turbines, turbine pads, initial layer of foundation and all buildings and ancillary development.
+Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the Council as Planning Authority, shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy to identify any elements to be retained on site or requiring alternative reinstatement."

-The applicant has requested that condition 4 be varied to read:-
+The applicant has requested that condition 15 be varied to read:-

-"Within 3 years of the end of the period of consent (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from site and the land restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Condition 5.
-For the purposes of this condition 'restored' means the removal of all wind turbines, turbine pads, initial layers of foundation and all buildings and ancillary development.
-Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the planning authority, shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy to identify any elements to be retained on site or requiring alternative reinstatement."
+"Within 3 years of the end of the period of this consent as specified in condition 1 above, (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from the site and the land shall be restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Conditions 16 and 17.
+For the purposes of this condition "restored" means the removal of all wind turbines, turbine pads, initial layer of foundation and all buildings and ancillary development.
+Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the Council as Planning Authority, shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy to identify any elements to be retained on site or requiring alternative reinstatement."

-- 3.4 A separate planning application P/23/0308 which seeks similar changes to conditions to the planning permission for phase 1 of Muirhall wind farm is the subject of a separate report on this agenda. - 3.5 If successful, the effect of a Section 42 application to modify a planning condition or conditions is to grant a further planning permission for the whole development but with the amended condition or conditions replacing those that were previously issued, or with conditions removed if required.
+- 3.4 A separate planning application P/23/0309 which seeks similar changes to conditions to the planning permission for phase 2 of Muirhall wind farm is the subject of a separate report on this agenda. - 3.5 If successful, the effect of a Section 42 application to modify a planning condition or conditions is to grant a further planning permission for the whole development but with the amended condition or conditions replacing those that were previously issued, or with conditions removed if required.
 All other conditions, if relevant, are also required to be attached to any new planning permission.
 If the proposed changes to the condition or conditions are deemed unacceptable, then Section 42 of the Act requires the application to be refused.
 Any refusal of an application under Section 42 of the Act does not have any effect on the original planning permission which remains intact.